CRISPR human experiments. New global registry is proposed and a moratorium in reproductive germline editing

 The international committee stated that its proposed moratorium does not apply to germline editing for research uses, provided that these studies do not involve the transfer of an embryo to a person’s uterus.
 It also does not apply to genome editing in human somatic (non-reproductive) cells to treat diseases, for which patients can provide informed consent and the DNA modifications are not heritable.

 Several other high-profile statements and reports on genome editing have also avoided using the word “moratorium,” although they have similarly emphasized that too many risks and unknowns still surround this technology to use it for germline modifications—which could alter sperm, eggs, or embryos in a way that could pass changes on to future generations—even if the modifications are aimed at preventing life-threatening diseases.
+In this senses a statement published in Nature last March, in which specialists from seven countries called for the establishment of an international governance framework to regulate the use of the CRISPR gene-editing tool in reproductive applications.
+Similarly, a group of 62 doctors, scientists and bioethicists have issued an open letter to the Secretary for Health and Human Services of the United States, Alex Azar, urging him to impose a global moratorium on the editing of human embryos that results in births.

 The committee met in the wake of the startling news in November 2018 that a researcher in China, He Jiankui, had used the genome editor CRISPR on the embryos of twin girls who subsequently were born (see our report HERE).
 He and his co-workers say they attempted to cripple a gene in the girls to make their cells resistant to HIV infection.
 Researchers from around the world criticized the work for not being transparent, failing to address an unmet medical need, and not properly informing participants in the study of the risks.
 The Chinese government has condemned He’s work, he was fired from his university in Shenzhen, China, and a formal investigation is underway (read more about HERE).
 Science Mar.
 19, 2019